 While cardio is a great way to lose weight, if you want to tone and build muscle, it’s a smart idea to incorporate compound exercises into your workout routine.
 We take a look at some whole-body compound exercises to maximise muscle growth and get a better workout in less time.

-What is a compound exercise?
+What is a Compound Exercise?

 Compound exercises target multiple muscle groups, as opposed to isolation exercises that work out a single muscle.
 Something like a squat will work out glutes, hamstrings and quads, while a push-up will target the chest, triceps and core.
 Compound exercises can also be a great way to burn calories fast, especially if you overindulged a little during the Christmas break!